no ticket after crash

 • No laws were broken.
 Tickets can only be written for traffic violations, and if no traffic violation was committed, no ticket will be written.
 Most crashes happen because a driver was doing something illegal, such as speeding, driving under the influence of drugs and alcohol, or texting while driving.
 Unfortunately, not all dangerous driving behaviors are illegal.

 • The police couldn’t determine fault.
 In many crashes, there is enough obvious evidence for responding police officers to draw conclusions about what happened.
-For example, if two cars collided at a stop sign, the officer can typically conclude the driver with the damage to the front of their vehicle illegally failed to come to a stop, and is at fault for hitting the driver with the damage to the rear of their vehicle.
+For example, if two cars collided at a stop sign, the officer can typically conclude the driver with the damage to the front of their vehicle illegally failed to come to a stop and is at fault for hitting the driver with the damage to the rear of their vehicle.
 However, not all wrecks are as cut-and-dried as this scenario.

-Can I Still File a Lawsuit After a Crash Even if No One Got a Ticket?
+Can I Still File a Lawsuit After a Crash Even If No One Got a Ticket?

 Yes.
 Even if the person who caused your injuries wasn’t doing anything illegal, they can still be found negligent in a civil proceeding like a personal injury lawsuit.